pqkhanh561/ReadingBook/DAbook/NoteForBook.md

-# Getting Started with pandas
+# A Getting Started with pandas

-## Essential Functionality
+## 1 Essential Functionality
 ### Reindexing
 Create a new index for dataframe or series
 There are some tool for fill the data if there are new indexes. (ffil, bfill)